BallerIndustries/SymphonyLearnathon/stories/te_happy.md

 --------------------
 Chat with Pacco and the bot
 --------------------
-Pacco: LIST WORKFLOWS
+Pacco: List workflows

 Bot:
     UAT Approval
     Travel Expenses

-Pacco: Travel Expenses
+Pacco: Start Travel Expenses

 Bot: Upload a CSV file with your expenses.
 Template is attached. [template.csv]